SMA OBSERVER CENTER

 The SMA staff offers support for observers who are not familiar with the SMA.
 We can provide support at different levels, from help getting started to full collaboration.
 Please contact us at sma [hyphen] propose [at] cfa [dot] harvard [dot] edu for questions on proposal preparation, observing techniques and strategies, observing control scripts, and data analysis.
 The SMA also offers a first step data reduction of an observation upon request, for PIs who are not familiar with interferometry and/or the SMA.

-A Note on SMA Data and Calibration
+SMA Data and Calibration

 Following the popularity of CASA in radio astronomy, new tools are now available allowing users to calibrate and/or image their SMA data using CASA.
 This process is rapidly developing, and will soon include pipeline calibration and correction of some SMA specific features, such as intial Tsys calibration and a robust automatic 'despiking' at the native resolution prior to any spectral binning.
-For 2024A, we are testing export of initial passband and time dependent gain calibrations for select programs from the pipeline as well.
+For 2024B, we are ramping up testing and export of initial passband and time dependent gain calibrations for select programs from the pipeline as well.

 SMA users can now choose to calibrate, image, and analyze their data completely within CASA using these new tools to convert the raw SMA data sets into CASA Measurement Sets.
 Our heritage data path is also still available, allowing for calibration with MIR/IDL, and subsequent export into a variety of formats for imaging and analysis.